LeonieCourcoul/mypkg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypkg is to compute a density.
+The goal of mypkg is to compute a multivariate normal density.

 ## Installation